 10 Steps to a Better Engagement Ring Selfie

-If you just got engaged, chances are you'll be sharing the great news through an Instagram engagement ring selfie.
-While you may not be into mirror selfies, post-workout selfies or duck-face selfies, the ring selfie is something sacred.
+If you just got engaged, chances are you'll be sharing the great news through an Instagram engagement ring selfie (or by sharing your proposal on our sister site HowTheyAsked.com).
+While you may not be into mirror selfies, post-workout selfies or duck-face selfies, the engagement ring selfie is something sacred.
 Get the photo just right by following a few simple rules of thumb—er, ring finger.

 1. Lighting is everything.

 If you're not outside, set up your shot near a window for some natural light.
-If you take an iPhone photo in a dimly lit room, you're pretty much guaranteed a blurry photo.
+If you take a phone pic in a dimly lit room, you're pretty much guaranteed a blurry photo.
 Flourescents and yellow bulb lights aren't much better.
-Trust us–you want natural sunlight.
+Trust us, you want natural sunlight.
 Whether you're inside or out, watch out for tricky shadows.